At A Glance

-Located in the Jaffa area of Tel Aviv; a modern perspective of traditional texts, with emphasis on social justice; volunteering within the community where you live and study; studies on Arab culture and language, Jaffa history and coexistence in an ethnically-diverse community.
+Located in two cities in the center of Israel- Jaffa and Holon; a modern perspective of traditional texts, with emphasis on social justice; volunteering within the community where you live and study; studies on Arab culture and language, history and coexistence in an ethnically-diverse community.

-Mechinat Telem is located in the historic and diverse Jaffa area of Tel Aviv.
-Your year in begins with a hike, along the way bonding with your fellow Mechina students and preparing for the year-long journey that lies ahead of you.
+Your year begins with a week hike, that along the way bonding with your fellow Mechina students and preparing for the year-long journey that lies ahead of you.

 Throughout the year, you’ll make the experience your very own by serving on committees with your fellow Mechina students to decide everything from allocating the group’s food budget, to organizing periodic group seminars, to planning “Israel Trail” excursions.

 One of the main aspects of the Mechina is Jewish learning.
 Throughout the year, participants engage in Jewish texts through a modern lens, studying a variety of topics such as Torah, Talmud, philosophy, and Israeli identity and culture.
 As part of their learning experience, participants lead and take part in a number of seminars in different regions of Israel in which they learn about and discuss the above-mentioned issues.